Complexity and curvature of pairs of Burch modules and ideals: Abstract

 \section{Abstract}

 The complexity and curvature of a module were first introduced by Avramov to distinguish modules of infinite homological dimension.
-Later, Avramov–Buchweitz extended the notion of complexity from a single module to that of pairs of modules, which measures the polynomial growth rate of the minimal number of generators of their Ext modules.
+Later, Avramov–Buchweitz extended the notion of complexity from a single module to pairs of modules, measuring the polynomial growth rate of the minimal number of generators of their Ext-modules.
+By taking one of the modules in the pair to be the residue field, one recovers the standard projective and injective complexity of modules, whereas the vanishing of the complexity of a pair is equivalent to the eventual vanishing of Ext-modules, giving rise to the study of what are popularly known as Ext-pd and Ext-id test modules.
 Dao studied a similar notion of Tor-complexity.
-Recently, Dey–Ghosh–Saha initiated the study of Ext and Tor curvature of a pair of modules, which measure the exponential growth rates of the corresponding Ext and Tor, respectively.
-On the other hand, the concept of Burch ideals was introduced by Dao–Kobayashi–Takahashi, motivated by classical work of Burch.
-This class includes several large and well-studied families of ideals in a Noetherian local ring $(R,\m,k)$.
-For example, every nonzero ideal of the form $\fa\m$ (e.g., $\m^n$ for $n\ge 1$), and under mild conditions every integrally closed ideal $I$ with $\depth(R/I)=0$, is a Burch ideal.
-Suppose $I$ and $J$ are Burch ideals such that $I$ is $\m$-primary.
-One of the main results of this article is $\cx_R(I,J)=\tcx_R(I,J)=\cx_R(k)$.
-Moreover, we show that $R$ is complete intersection \iff $\cx_R(I,J)$ or $\tcx_R(I,J)$ is finite \iff $\curv_R(I,J)$ or $\tcurv_R(I,J)$ is at most $1$.
-We deduce these results from the corresponding more general results on Burch modules (in the sense of Dey-Kobayashi). \mycomment{ Avramov introduced the complexity and curvature of a module to distinguish those of infinite homological dimension.
+In the same vein, the vanishing of the Tor-complexity of pairs gives rise to Tor-pd test modules.
+On the other hand, the concept of Burch ideals was introduced by Dao–Kobayashi–Takahashi, motivated by the classical work of Burch, and subsequently extended to modules by Dey–Kobayashi.
+It follows from a result of Avramov that Burch modules exhibit extremal complexity and curvature.
+Moreover, Dey–Kobayashi and Ghosh–Saha showed, respectively, that Burch modules are Tor-pd and Ext-pd test, and that Burch ideals are Ext-id test.
+In this paper, we unify and significantly extend these two themes of extremal complexity and curvature, and Ext/Tor vanishing results of Burch modules.
+A key new ingredient in our proofs, particularly in dealing with Burch modules of depth zero, is the independence of the Burch property under embedding. \mycomment{ Avramov introduced the complexity and curvature of a module to distinguish those of infinite homological dimension.
 Later, Avramov–Buchweitz extended complexity to pairs of modules, measuring the polynomial growth of the minimal number of generators of their Ext modules.
 Dao studied an analogous notion of Tor-complexity.
 Recently, Dey–Ghosh–Saha initiated the study of Ext and Tor curvature of a pair of modules, which measure the corresponding exponential growth rates.
 On the other hand, Burch ideals, introduced by Dao–Kobayashi–Takahashi in work motivated by Burch, form a large well-studied class of ideals in a Noetherian local ring $(R,\m,k)$.
 Examples include every nonzero ideal of the form $\fa\m$ (e.g., $\m^n$ for $n\ge 1$) and, under mild conditions, every integrally closed ideal $I$ with $\depth(R/I)=0$.
 Assume $I$ and $J$ are Burch ideals with $I$ $\m$-primary.
 One of the main results of this article is $\cx_R(I,J)=\tcx_R(I,J)=\cx_R(k)$.
 Moreover, we show that $R$ is complete intersection \iff $\cx_R(I,J)$ or $\tcx_R(I,J)$ is finite \iff $\curv_R(I,J)$ or $\tcurv_R(I,J)$ is at most $1$.
-We deduce these results from the corresponding more general results on Burch modules (in the sense of Dey-Kobayashi). }
+We deduce these results from the corresponding more general results on Burch modules \old{(in the sense of Dey-Kobayashi)}. }